TheTicketKing.com is a ticket resale marketplace, not a box office or venue. Ticket price may be above or below face value.

 It seems as if the Orlando Magic have been stuck in second gear since Dwight Howard left town after the 2012 season.
 The team has tried numerous roster combinations, none of which has gotten them anywhere.
 Last season, they finished the year with the second-worst record overall in the Eastern Conference.
 So what did they do to try to move the needle upward?
 At this time, the team has not done very much to improve their chances.

 One solid change was to fire head coach Frank Vogel and replace him with Steve Clifford.
 Clifford came from the Charlotte Hornets coaching staff.
-For the draft, the Magic sat still, hanging on to their lone first-round draft choice and using it to acquire center Mohammed Bamba from Texas, a player who many thoughts had the highest ceiling of any player in this draft.
+For the draft, the Magic sat still, hanging on to their lone first-round draft choice and using it to acquire center Mohammed Bamba from Texas, a player who many thought had the highest ceiling of any player in this draft.
 Their lone free agent signing was to nab reserve guard Isaiah Briscoe.
 They made one trade, a three-team deal, trading center Bismack Biyombo, and their next two second-round draft choices, acquiring center Timofey Mozgov.
 The team truly believes that it was their head coach, not the roster build, that is responsible for their woes, we will see if they are right.

 After being stuck in the bottom third of the league for many, many years, the Orlando Magic found their way out of that cycle a year ago, finishing 42-40, and making the playoffs in the Eastern Conference, which means they found their way back into the playoffs for the first time since Dwight Howard was in town.
 They faced off against the eventual NBA champion Toronto Raptors, who bounced them in five games.
 Still, much to be proud of a year ago for this team.